 4. Countertop and backsplash

 You can easily blow your kitchen-remodeling budget with your countertop selection.
 Although the trend is towards natural materials like marble, granite or quartz, these materials are much more expensive than other choices.
 If you can, go to your local Ikea store and see the countertop choices in person.
-You’ll want to have a clear understanding about the colors and hand-feel as well as the performance, durability and edge detailing.
+You’ll want to have a clear understanding of the colors and hand-feel as well as the performance, durability, and edge detailing.
 There is generally a trend towards installing one type of countertop material above the base cabinets and another type of material for the kitchen island.
 Just like ordering custom cabinet fronts, some homeowners actually put their Ikea cabinet savings towards a more expensive countertop.
-At this point in time, Ikea does not sell tile for backsplash.
+At this point in time, Ikea does not sell tile for the backsplash.
 You can order sections of countertop material to be used as a backsplash but some people simply purchase backsplash tile at another location.
-Just like the countertops, some homeowners choose to splurge on the backsplash as it is one of the more eye-catching features of the kitchen.
+Some homeowners choose to splurge on the backsplash as it is one of the more eye-catching features of the kitchen.

-It’s recommended to have your Ikea kitchen delivered to your home instead of piling it all in your car.
-Don’t be surprised if even your modest kitchen design consists of 100 or more boxes.
-Ikea is famous for it’s flat-pack delivery and as you can imagine, everything comes in it’s own box and it can be very frustrating to try and locate the right pieces to put together.
-Because of this, I also highly recommend paying to have your Ikea cabinets put together by a recommended service company.
-Because these cabinets need to be assembled on site, the performance, durability and stability of these cabinets comes down to who put it together and who put it in place.
-If you know that you don’t always put together your other Ikea furniture very well, don’t expect assembling an entire kitchen to be any easier.
+It can be very frustrating to locate the right pieces to put together, especially when you're working with so many different items.
+It may well be worth paying to have your Ikea cabinets put together by a recommended service company.
+Because these cabinets need to be assembled on site, the performance, durability, and stability of these cabinets will depend, in part, on who put it together and who put it in place.
 Some pros even add glue and other fasteners to ensure greater durability, and uneven floors will require adjustments to the legs and possibly the doors.
-Many Ikea locations can recommend a local team of independent experts who know how to put the pieces together very quickly.